iii-org/akasha/readme.md

 <br/>
 <br/>

-You can download the models you want into model/ directory, and they will be added to **Langauage Model** option in the Setting page
+You can download the models you want into model/ directory, and they will be added to **Langauage Model** option in the Setting page.

 ![image](pic/ui_model.png)